 a.
 All current Fellows will be invited to participate in the nomination and election process.

 b.
-All nomination forms will be sent electronically to each Fellow.
+All nomination forms will be made available electronically to each Fellow.

 c.
 A period of two weeks will be allowed for Fellows to discuss candidates by email.